poly-on-fire/pullmodel/README.md

 None of these rack up any kind of serious monthly charges, but you still have to set them up to run the app in it's fully featured form.

+## Project Building Blocks ##

+This project was used to initialize almost all of the other projects

+* poly-on-fire-init

+These projects were code-builing blocks - demo/test projects for code before implementing them in pullmodel:

+* poly-on-fire-cookies
+* poly-on-fire-crud-simple
+* poly-on-fire-social-logins
+* poly-on-fire-fb-messenger-bot
+* poly-on-fire-nodejs-admin-server
+* poly-on-fire-query-params
+* poly-on-fire-redux
+* poly-on-fire-all-ui-combined
+* poly-on-fire-roles-DB-permissions

+This project does the back end processing by listening for changes in the database and responding with other changes in the database.

+autopm